shanewoods/shanewoods/README.md

 # 👋 🌎 Greetings earthlings!
 My name is Shane Woods.

-I am IT Cloud engineer currently living in the US 🇺🇸.
+I am IT Cloud engineer currently living in the US.
-I’m currently learning Microsoft 365 ☕.
+I’m currently learning Microsoft 365 and Azure ☕.

 I was the kid who took apart his toys to add other toy parts to make them better.
 I always enjoy breaking things down to see how they work and rebuilding them.
 Naturally, I enjoy solving problems and as technology involves I work to stay current.